-NOTE H - CONTRIBUTED MATERIAL AND SERVICES
+NOTE G - CONTRIBUTED MATERIAL AND SERVICES

-Noncash contributions in 2022 and 2021 consists of donated materials and services from corporate sponsors, builder associations, builders, developers, and individual contributions to assist in carrying out the Organization's mission.
-The Organization recorded donated materials and services valued at \$2,562,561 in 2022 and \$803,434 in 2021.
+Noncash contributions consist of donated materials and services from corporate sponsors, builder associations, builders, developers, and individual contributions to assist in carrying out the Organization's mission.
+The Organization recognized as revenue donated materials and services valued at \$824,338 in 2023 and \$2,562,561 in 2022.
+The Organization also received a donated vehicle valued at \$35,259 in 2023, which was capitalized in property and equipment, which is used in program services.
 Donated materials and services are received and used to assist the Organization in their mission to provide veterans and their families custom-built mortgage-free homes and home modifications.
 Donated goods are valued by the donor at the fair value of the materials and services.
 Donated goods are used in program services and are not sold.